SAQ-SAM: Semantically-Aligned Quantization for Segment Anything Model: Introduction

 Segment Anything Model~\cite{kirillov2023segment} (SAM) shows promising applications as the base model for promptable segmentation.
 Benefiting from sufficient pre-training and prompt-guided fine-tuning, SAM exhibits strong zero- or few-shot generalization capability to interactively segment regions of interest to the user.
 However, SAM's powerful representation capability is accompanied by a large number of parameters and high computational costs, limiting its potential on resource-constrained devices~\cite{zhang2024efficientvit,chen2023slimsam}.

-Model quantization can reduce computational overhead and model size by converting weights and activations to low-bit integers~\cite{gholami2021survey,esser2020learned,choi2018pact}, and post-training quantization (PTQ)~\cite{adaround,brecq}, which efficiently calibrates quantization parameters using a small set of unlabeled data, stands out as a promising approach.
+Model quantization~\cite{li2024htq,liu2024eda,xiao2024binaryvit} can reduce computational overhead and model size by converting weights and activations to low-bit integers~\cite{li2023vit,gholami2021survey,choi2018pact}, and post-training quantization (PTQ)~\cite{adaround,li2023psaq}, which efficiently calibrates quantization parameters using a small set of unlabeled data, stands out as a promising approach.
 Unfortunately, SAM features the unique activation distribution and network architecture, which pose new challenges to PTQ, rendering conventional methods inadequate.
-To this end, several studies have attempted to propose specific solutions for SAM's characteristics.
+To this end, several studies~\cite{li2024privacy} have attempted to propose specific solutions for SAM's characteristics.
 For instance, PQ-SAM~\cite{pq-sam} hierarchically clusters similar channels to learn unified transformation factors.
 However, it is limited to the image encoder with a classical Transformer structure and lacks adaptability to the mask decoder, which features more complex connection paths.
 In practice, although SAM's parameters are primarily concentrated in the image encoder, the mask decoder can also introduce significant computational overhead.
-For example, in panoramic semantic segmentation task, given a single image, the mask decoder must perform multiple large-batch inferences for numerous prompts, whereas the image encoder only requires a single forward pass~\cite{chen2023semantic}.
-Thus, PTQ4SAM~\cite{pq-sam} proposes an improvement for quantization bottleneck in the mask decoder, which merges bimodal distributions in post-key-linear activations through QK equivalence transformation.
-However, the performance of these methods, which aim to better align the full-precision model (FP) at distribution level, is still far from satisfactory, especially for low-bit quantization.
+As shown in Figure \ref{fig:time_cmp}, in semantic segmentation task, given a single image, the mask decoder must perform multiple large-batch inferences for numerous prompting points, whereas the image encoder requires much fewer forward passes~\cite{chen2023semantic}.
+To this end, PTQ4SAM~\cite{ptq4sam} is proposed for quantization bottleneck in the mask decoder, which merges bimodal distributions in post-key-linear activations through QK weight transformation.
+However, it still seeks to align full-precision (FP) model at distribution level, leading to unsatisfactory performance, especially for low-bit quantization.